vocdoni/docs/src/architecture/census-overview.md

 ### Census creation

 Organizations have to publish their census before launching any governance process.
-Entities may have different policies to decide what users become part of a certain census.
+They may generate a census with one of many methods.
+The current recommended methods are Registry DB and CSV census.

+#### Registry DB

 The user registry is a private component used by entities to manage and generate census of voters.
 The registry may have a standard database with the private details of the entity's members and their public keys.
+Users must secure their own private keys (this is best suited for a mobile application with encrypted memory) and sign-up to the entity by sending their public key hash along with their identifiable information to this private database.

 | id  | name     | age | country     | pubkeyHash |
 | --- | -------- | --- | ----------- | ---------- |